Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/README.md

 The sample uses a couple of different Azure and Entra resources, so please follow the setup instructions closely.

+## Entra ID tenant

+You need an Entra ID tenant to get this sample to work.
+You can set up a [free tenant](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-create-new-tenant) unless you don't have one already.

 ### Onboard to Entra Verified ID

 You need a working setup on Entra Verified ID.
 This is required even though you are just asking a user to present a Verified ID because the presentation request needs to come from a signed authority.